Georgetown Law Weekly

-Georgetown Law Weekly is a weekly newspaper published by students at Georgetown University Law Center in Washington, D.C.
+Georgetown Law Weekly is a weekly newspaper published by students at Georgetown University Law Center in Washington, D.C., United States.

 The Law Weekly has a circulation of 1,500 and is printed each Tuesday of the school year.
 In total, twenty-two issues are printed over the course of the Fall and Spring semesters.
 It is composed on Quark XPress 6.1 and is printed by Southern Maryland Publishing.
 The newspaper accepts letters to the editor via email that do not exceed 700 words.
 A version of the Law Weekly is available online.

 The Law Weekly won the American Bar Association Law Student Division's best newspaper award three years in a row, from 2002 to 2004.
 The late Reverend Father Robert F. Drinan served as Faculty Adviser.

 Notable alumni

 Greta Van Susteren (JD 1979), now a television news anchor on Fox News, wrote for the Law Weekly.

 Mark Grabowski (JD 2007), now a syndicated columnist and internet law professor at Adelphi University, wrote for the Law Weekly.